spike/Salon/README.md

 This app is a clickable and a scrollable mockup made using [Jetpack Compose](https://developer.android.com/jetpack/compose).

-It uses a lazy row for the avatars and it uses a fixed 2 column lazy column for the services.
+It uses a lazy row for the avatars and it uses a fixed 2 column lazy column for the salon services.

 ## Attributions